phluid61/internet-drafts/file-scheme/draft.md

 `path-absolute` rule.

-Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
-Some usages of file URIs therefore canonicalize drive letters by converting them to uppercase.
+Note that comparison of drive letters in DOS or Windows file paths is case-insensitive, some usages of file URIs therefore canonicalize drive letters by converting them to uppercase.

 ### Relative Paths  {#ext-relative}

-In DOS- or Windows-based file systems, relative paths beginning with a slash "/" should be resolved relative to the drive letter, and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) should not ever overwrite the drive letter.
+To mimic the behaviour of DOS- or Windows-based file systems, relative paths beginning with a slash "/" can be resolved relative to the drive letter, when present, and resolution of ".." dot segments (per Section 5.2.4 of {{RFC3986}}) can be modified to not ever overwrite the drive letter.

-e.g.:
+For example:

 ~~~~~~~~~~
    base:       file:///c:/path/to/file.txt